marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/interoperation.rst

   including: how class instances are laid out, how multiple inheritance is implemented, and how virtual function calls are handled.
-If the name encoding were made the same, your programs would link against libraries provided from other compilers-but the programs would then crash when run.
+If the name encoding were made the same, your programs would link against libraries provided from other compilers---but the programs would then crash when run.
 Incompatible libraries are then detected at link time, rather than at run time.